MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/deploy-to-azure-vscode.md

     ![extension installed](media/deploy-to-azure/extension-installed.png)

-1. To setup a pipeline, choose `Deploy to Azure: Configure CI/CD Pipeline` from the command palette (Ctrl/Cmd + Shift + P) or right-click on the file explorer.
+1. To set up a pipeline, choose `Deploy to Azure: Configure CI/CD Pipeline` from the command palette (Ctrl/Cmd + Shift + P) or right-click on the file explorer.

     ![configure CI/CD](media/deploy-to-azure/configure.png)